 - Click Options

-- Select High (for highest surface quality) and click OK (the “High” setting will also produce the largest file size).
+- Select High (for the highest surface quality) and click OK (the “High” setting will also produce the largest file size).

-- Make sure to select Binary, and that Units are in Millimeter prior to clicking OK
+- Make sure to select Binary, and that Units are in Millimeters prior to clicking OK

-How to export .STL for 3D printing from Catia
+Catia: How to export .STL for 3D printing

 - Click on Generate CATPart from Product in the Tools menu